The Secrets Your Timesheets Are Keeping | Illustration by Lee Makatoa

 The Secrets Your Timesheets Are Keeping

-For us freelancers time tracking is one of many another mundane requirements — something we do to bill clients accurately.
-But if that's all you're using it for, you're missing out on powerful insights to transform your workload.
+For most freelancers, time tracking is just another mundane requirement - something we do to bill clients accurately.
+But if that's all you're using it for, you're leaving some genuinely useful insights on the table.

 Screenshot of TallyHo WeeklyIncome vs Goal bar graph on the Insights page - freelancers can easily see which weeks hit their annual financial goals